 The aim of this module is to prepare students for a job in marketing or sales.
 Especially in technically oriented companies, employees who have a certain technical background as industrial engineers or business informatics specialists are often fit for this purpose.
-Students

-- know the most important concepts, procedures and theories of the four instruments of the marketing mix (product management, price management, communication management and sales management) - have the knowledge to make decisions regarding current and future products (product innovations) (e.g. by means of conjoint analysis) - know how customers perceive brands and how this perception can be influenced by the company understand how customers react to prices (for example, using price-sales functions) can determine prices on the basis of conceptual and quantitative considerations know the basics of price differentiation - are familiar with various instruments of communication (e.g. TV advertising) and can design them accurately - make communication decisions systematically (e.g. using media planning) can segment the market and position the product - know how to assess the importance and satisfaction of customers can shape the relationship with customers and sales partners - know about special features of marketing in the service and B2B sector - know the specifics of marketing in an international context
+- are familiar with the most important concepts, procedures and theories of the four instruments of the marketing mix (product management, price management, communication management and sales management) - have the knowledge to make decisions regarding current and future products (product innovations, e.g. by using conjoint analysis) - know how customers perceive brands and how this perception can be influenced by the company understand how customers react to prices (e.g. using price-sales functions) - can determine prices on the basis of conceptual and quantitative considerations know the basics of price differentiation - are familiar with various communication instruments (e.g. TV advertising) and can design them accurately - make communication decisions systematically (e.g. by means of media planning) - can segment the market and position the product - know how to assess the importance and satisfaction of customers - can shape the relationship with customers and sales partners and know the basics of sales organization as well as essential sales channel decisions - know about specifics of marketing in B2B - are able to identify different B2B business types and their peculiarities in marketing and sales - are able to prioritize customers and calculate B2B customer lifetime value - are able to determine value-based prices and prepare and conduct B2B sales presentations